 4.- United Nations vote on Palestine flag exposure that the international community wants and needs to move forward integrating Palestine as a legitimate Nation.
 Only 8 countries voted against: US, Israel, Australia, Canada, Marshall Islands, Federated States of Micronesia, Palau and Tuvalu.
 Only a deep level of hate could explain this vote, as it was just the raise of the flag at United Nations; a symbolical gesture towards Palestinian people.

-All the above shows that the mobilization from Israel to discredit Palestine comes from a racist ideological basis not from a fair representation of the interests –or/and will -of their own population.
+All the above shows that the mobilization from Israel to discredit Palestine comes from a racist ideological basis not from a fair representation of the interests or/and will from their own population.

 Palestine is widely accepted and recognized as a Nation at international level, and the fact that Israel with the support of US and the indirect complicity of other countries are boycotting any attempt for consolidating peace, does not mean that there is not an urgent need to back Palestine as a legitimated Nation.